ajakaja/ajakaja.github.io/_posts/2018-11-01-summations.md

 There's no shortage of explanations of this online, and a mountain of them emerged after this video became popular.

-I'll write out a simple heuristic version anyway for the curious.
+I'll write out a simple heuristic version anyway for if you're curious.

 It turns out that, yes, there is a _sense_ in which those summations are valid, but it's not the sense you're using when you perform ordinary addition.
 It's also true that the summations emerge in physics.
 It's also true that the validity of these summations is *in spite of* the rules of "you can't add, subtract, or otherwise deal with infinities, and yes all these sums diverge" that you learn in introductory calculus; it turns out that those rules are also elementary and there are ways around them but you have to be very rigorous to get them right.
 {: .indent}